-During 2020, the members of our compensation committee were David Bonita, Barbara J. Dalton and David M. Mott.
+During 2021, the members of our compensation committee were David Bonita, Mark Chin, David M. Mott and Laura Williams.
+In addition, Barbara J. Dalton was a member of the Compensation Committee until June 2021.

 Mr. Mott is the chair of the compensation committee.
-Our compensation committee met five times during 2020.
+Our compensation committee met four times during 2021.
 Our compensation committee's responsibilities include:

-- reviewing and approving, or making recommendations to our board of directors with respect to, the compensation of our chief executive officer and our other executive officers; - overseeing an evaluation of our senior executives; - overseeing and administering our cash and equity incentive plans;

-- reviewing and making recommendations to our board of directors with respect to director compensation; - reviewing and discussing annually with management our "Compensation Discussion and Analysis" disclosure if and to the extent then required by SEC rules; and - preparing the compensation committee report if and to the extent then required by SEC rules.
+- reviewing and approving, or making recommendations to our board of directors with respect to, the compensation of our chief executive officer and our other executive officers; - overseeing an evaluation of our senior executives; - overseeing and administering our cash and equity incentive plans; - reviewing and making recommendations to our board of directors with respect to director compensation; - reviewing and making recommendations to our board with respect to management succession planning; - reviewing and discussing annually with management our "Compensation Discussion and Analysis" disclosure if and to the extent then required by SEC rules; and - preparing the compensation committee report if and to the extent then required by SEC rules.